geomagpy/magpy/magpy/gui/README_gui.md

 The flag panel contains methods for flagging data, as well as possibilities to store and load such information.
 Please note that flags are always connected to a specific SensorID which is related to and obtained from the data source.
 Every flag is defined by a number of parameters of which the flagtype defines whether data has to be removed for definitive analysis or not.
-A label and its labelid provides information about the flag reason.
-Observers can comment the flag and actual operator who issued the flag can be given.
+A label and its labelid provide information about the flag reason.
+Observers can comment the flag and the actual operator who added the flag should be provided.
+In case of automatic flags the operator is named "MagPy".
 Further details are found in the general manual.
 The main flagging functions are accessible by buttons: **Flag outlier** will scan the time series for outliers (4.2.1).
 **Flag selection** will mark currently selected data enlarged by zoom.
 To use this method you zoom into a specific plot area (see 3.3) and then press the **Flag selection** button.
 This is the most common method for regular data flagging.
 **Flag range** allows for defining either a value or a time range to be flagged.
 If you just want to flag maxima or minima within the time series, you firstly select the component(s), label and flag ID, and then use the **Flag maximum** or **Flag minimum button**.
 Flags can either be saved within a connected data base (which I would recommend) or into a data file.
+Flags are visualized by colored patches.
+Flag types to be removed for definitive data are colored in red, light red for automatic flags and dark red for observer decisions.
+Green colors indicate flags to be kept.
+If you move the mouse over a flag patch, the associated information is displayed in the lower text window of the flag panel.
+A right click with the mouse will remove the flag.
 The flag file supports two formats, pickle, a binary structure, or json, an ASCII structure, of which I recommend the latter. **Drop flagged** will remove flagged data with a 'remove data' flagtype and replace them by NaN.
+Please note, the flag patches will still be shown in the diagram, so that you can easily locate already removed data sequences.
 **Clear flags** deletes all current flagging information, keeping all data unchanged.

 #### 4.2.1 Flag outlier